PortSwigger/research-labs/README.md

 # Researcher's labs
-This repository contains a number of insecure self-hosted applications that allows interested security engineers to test vulnerabilities found by Portswigger Research team.
+This repository contains a number of intentionally vulnerable applications that you can use to explore vulnerabilities found by [PortSwigger Research](https://portswigger.net/research).

 ## Table of content